atabegruslan/Others/DB/db.md

 Don't do `WHERE column LIKE  '%xxx'`.
 MySQL can't utilize indexes and will do full table scan instead.

+## Don’t do negative searches

+Instead of: `SELECT * FROM Customers WHERE RegionID <> 3` (which can't utilize indexes),

+Use: `SELECT * FROM Customers WHERE RegionID < 3 UNION ALL SELECT * FROM Customers WHERE RegionID` (which can utilize indexes).

+## Don't use function inside WHERE clause

+If so, the SQL server will scan instead of seek table using indexes.

 ## Take Advantage of MySQL Full-Text Searches

 If you have to use wildcards, utilize full text index instead.
 https://github.com/atabegruslan/Others/blob/master/DB/db.md#full-text-vs-metadata-search

+## Use IN instead of UNION ALL

+(Sidenote: `UNION ALL` display duplicate values, `UNION` don't)

+When filtering rows of data on multiple values in tables with skewed distributions and non-covering indexes, writing your logic into multiple statements joined with UNION ALLs can sometimes generate more efficient execution plans than just using IN or ORs.

+## DISTINCT with few unique values

+Using the DISTINCT operator is not always the fastest way to return the unique values in a dataset.

+Using recursive CTEs to return distinct values on large datasets with relatively few unique values: https://sqlperformance.com/2014/10/t-sql-queries/performance-tuning-whole-plan

+What are Common Table Expressions: https://www.sqlservertutorial.net/sql-server-basics/sql-server-cte/

 ## Optimize Your Database Schema